openstack/neutron-specs/specs/rocky/neutronlib-decouple-db-apiutils.rst

 As the database access patterns span a wide range of logic/code, a set of specs will be proposed each focusing on a single access pattern.

-This spec specifically address the Database API & Utilities access.
+This spec specifically addresses the Database API & Utilities access.

 For current neutron-lib related blueprints, see [1]_ and [2]_.